peejaywk/PremierFootball/README.md

     * A list of upcoming fixtures will be dispalyed next to the logo on desktop and tablet devices and below the logo on mobile devices.
     * Below this will be the league table for the Premier League.
     * Clicking on any of the team names on the page will open a modal window containing information on that particular team.
+        * This was changed to open in a new page instead of a modal window.
 * My Team Page
     * On first visiting this page the user will be asked to select a team from a dropdown menu.
 This will be remember for future visits and can also be changed if required.
+        * Did not implement this as all the teams are clearly visible from the Home page and it didn't make for a satisfactory UX.
     * The My Team page will have a similar layout to that of the Home page to keep a consistent feel across the site.
     * The page will display details of the selected team at the top of the page with the teams logo positioned to the left.
     * A list of upcoming fixtures for the selected team will be displayed next to the logo on desktop and tablet devices and below the logo on mobile devices.